ibarapascal/digital-currency-historical-data-s3/README.md

 Keywords: Bitcoin, Digital Currency, Trade Data, Local, Node, Javascript, Cryptocompare.

-A tools to do the following things.
+A tool to do the following things.

 1.Check the trade data from [cryptocompare.com](https://min-api.cryptocompare.com).